COVID comes to the White House

 - Oops!Something went wrong.Please try again later.

-WASHINGTON – On July 4, President Biden “our independence from a deadly virus.”
+WASHINGTON — On July 4, President Biden declared “our independence from a deadly virus.”
 But the virus had other ideas, as has frequently been the case throughout the pandemic.

-This week brought news, , that a White House staffer has tested positive for the coronavirus after a reception with Democratic lawmakers from Texas who were in Washington to prevent the passage of new voting restrictions in the state legislature.
+This week brought news, first reported by Axios, that a White House staffer has tested positive for the coronavirus after a reception with Democratic lawmakers from Texas who were in Washington to prevent the passage of new voting restrictions in the state Legislature.

 The positive test came on Monday.
 The reception took place last week.